 Special thanks to Koreen for taking the time to answer these questions!

-If you’re trying to get out of debt and looking for a debt solution, certified credit counselors like Koreen are standing by.
+If you’re trying to get out of debt and looking for a solution, certified credit counselors like Koreen are standing by.
 Schedule a free credit counseling session with us today.